-The curriculum in our school is designed to be accessed by all pupils who attend the school.
-If we think it necessary to modify some pupils access to the curriculum, in order to meet their needs, then we do this only after their parents have been consulted.
+The curriculum in our school is designed to be accessed by all students who attend the School.
+If we think it necessary to modify some students access to the curriculum, in order to meet their needs, then we do this only after their parents have been consulted.

-If pupils have special needs or additional learning requirements, our school does all it can to meet the individual needs.
-If a pupil displays signs of having special needs, then their teacher makes an assessment of this need.
-In most instances the teacher is able to provide the resources and educational opportunities that meet the pupil's needs, within normal class organisation.
-If a pupil's need is more severe, they will receive additional help from the teacher and Learning Support Department to meet their specific learning needs.
-We always provide additional resources and support for pupils with special needs.
+If students have special needs or additional learning requirements, our school does all it can to meet the individual needs.
+If a student displays signs of having special needs, then their teacher makes an assessment of this need.
+In most instances the teacher is able to provide the resources and educational opportunities that meet the student's needs, within normal class organisation.
+If a student's need is more severe, they will receive additional help from the teacher and Learning Development Department to meet their specific learning needs.
+We always provide additional resources and support for students with special needs.

-The school provides an Individual Educational Plan (IEP) for each of the pupils who are on the special needs register.
-This sets out the nature of the special need or concern and outlines how the school will aim to address it.
-The IEP also sets out targets for improvement, so that we can review and monitor the progress of each pupil at regular intervals.
+The School provides a Provision Plan for each of the students who are on the special needs register.
+This sets out the nature of the special need or concern and outlines how the School will aim to address it.
+The Provision Plan also sets out targets for improvement, so that we can review and monitor the progress of each student at regular intervals.

-We are committed to meeting the needs of pupils in our school who have disabilities, as we are to meeting the needs of all groups of pupils within our school.
-The school complies fully with the requirements of the amended Disability Discrimination Act that came into effect in September 2002.
-All reasonable steps are taken to ensure that these pupils are not placed at a substantial disadvantage compared to non-disabled pupils.
-Teaching and learning are appropriately modified for pupils with disabilities.
+We are committed to meeting the needs of students in our school who have disabilities, as we are to meeting the needs of all groups of students within our school.
+The school believes in equal opportunities for all.
+All reasonable steps are taken to ensure that these students are not placed at a substantial disadvantage compared to non-disabled students.
+Teaching and learning are appropriately modified for students with disabilities.
 For example, they may be given additional time to complete certain activities, or the teaching materials may be adapted.